raisenational/raise/server/README.md

-# 🔃 raise-server
+# 🔃 Raise Server

-Back-end code for the Raise donations platform
+Back-end code and resources for the Raise platform.

-Think any of this documentation is out of date, incomplete, misleading or otherwise could be improved?
-Open a merge request or get in touch with the national team's tech person.

 ## ⏱ Quick Start